 The main problem of COVID is post-recovery repercussions you may get all sorts of conditions and problems like fibrosis its’ even more problematic if you are suffering from other chronic lung diseases like asthma.
 On the occasion of world lung day, I warn that COVID 19 is undisputedly the most serious disease.

 We in the Outpatient pulmonary clinic are seeing many patients with significant lung fibrosis, months after their acute illness from COVID was declared “cured”, the damage is apparently permanent.
 We have treated dozens of coronavirus sufferers in the past few weeks, from symptom-free spreaders to intensive care patients on HFNO machines.
 They have suffered very painful lung damage.

 Recovered patients are also at particular risk in swimming.
 The severe changes in the lungs can significantly increase the risk of accidents.

 In the check-up after several weeks, many patients showed a significant oxygen deficiency during exercise as a typical sign of persistent lung damage.
-Many of asthmatics with COVID showed more sufferings or breathing difficulty than usual “you have to have regular checks with lung damage like this”.The extent to which long term effects remain on the lungs is unclear and currently speculative, according to many observations across the world.
+Many asthmatics with COVID showed more suffering or breathing difficulty than usual “you have to have regular checks with lung damage like this”.The extent to which long-term effects remain on the lungs is unclear and currently speculative, according to many observations across the world.

 We don’t think anybody has the data now, only predictions based on small series from SARS and MERS, it may be similar or different and potentially not limited to the lung parenchyma.